 It doesn’t end here.

-There are numerous more skills that can help a professional immensely.
+There are numerous more essential soft skills for business success, that can help a professional immensely.
 Organization skills, empathy and a keen memory count big time too.

 So what did you discover about yourself?

 And importantly, how do you plan to leverage your strengths and overcome the improvement areas?